 Houdini may not die (short story)

-He can't do magic, like Aunt Hildegard does.
-But he tricks so that everyone screams up and gets scared that he cuts into his tongue or slits his stomach.
+He can't do magic like Aunt Hildegard does.
+But he tricks everyone so they scream and gets scared that he might cut into his tongue or slit his stomach.

 Aunt Hildegard looked at the picture for a long time.
-Then she stroked over it with her index finger.
-She said she could cast a spell with a magic apple.
-Ban spells are used against evil spirits, epidemics or misfortune on the road.
+Then she stroked it with her index finger and said she could cast a spell with a magic apple.
+She says bad spells are only used against evil spirits, epidemics or misfortune on the road.

-I was wondering what was most important.
-I told Fifi not to climb up the curtains anymore.
-If you don't notice it, after a few minutes my hamster will fall on the floor from the very top and hurt.
-I also don't want Karl-Heinz to mix up the razor blades and accidentally swallow the sharp ones.
+I was wondering what was the most important.
+I told her I wished Fifi would not climb up the curtains anymore.
+She climbs up so fast.
+If you don't notice she has started her adventure, a few minutes later my hamster falls on the floor from the top of the curtain.
+One day she may be hurt.
+I also don't want Karl-Heinz to mix up the razor blades and swallow the sharp ones.
 That was my second spell.

-The spell works very well.
+The spell works well.
 I don't dream about Houdini anymore.
 Fifi still climbs up the curtains, but now I feel fine when it happens.
 Karl-Heinz does not swallow the sharp razor blades, but spits everything into the milk, as he must.